Unsound Kraków 2021: The Day After

 Hold on for dear life.
 Photo credit: Helena Majewska

 For instance, Juliana Huxtable, Ziúr and Theresa Baumgartner performed OFF LICENSE for the second time, mainly after the project’s premiere in Berlin.
-Moreover, for the first time, MMM, a Berlin-based duo consisting of Errorsmith and Fiedel, presented their new show related to their unreleased yet album.
-Polish band Bastarda performed with Russian Jrpjej, having met each other only a day before the concert, something not usual in past festival editions, and despite that having admitted themselves that it had felt as if they had played together over the last 100 years.
+Moreover, MMM, a Berlin-based duo consisting of Errorsmith and Fiedel, presented their new show related to their unreleased album for the first time.
+Polish band Bastarda performed with Russian Jrpjej, having met each other only a day before the concert, something not usual in past festival editions, and despite that, having admitted that it had felt as if they had played together over the last 100 years.

 At the same time as Unsound this year, its grandeur quinquennial event was happening in the capital in parallel.
 When I finally got to Warsaw Chopin Airport directly from both of the festivals coinciding, this whole hybrid experience felt absurdly authentic.